Community Action Partnership of Cambria County

 CAPCC Early Childhood Programming offers parents opportunities and support for growth, so that they can identify their own strengths, needs and interests, and find their own solutions.
 The objective of Family Partnerships is to support parents as they identify and meet their own goals, nurture the development of their children in the context of their family and culture, and advocate for communities that are supportive of children and families of all cultures.
 The building of trusting, collaborative relationships between parents and staff allows them to share with and to learn from one another.

 We serve families within the context of the community, and recognizes that many other agencies and groups work with the same families.
 The objective of Community Partnerships is to ensure that grantee and delegate agencies collaborate with partners in their communities, in order to provide the highest level of services to children and families, to foster the development of a continuum of family centered services, and to advocate for a community that shares responsibility for the healthy development of children and families of all cultures.

 The Head Start program is administered by firstname.lastname@example.org

-The centers are located in locations around the county:
+The centers are located in various areas around Cambria County: